Symplectic hats: Introduction

-Since the analogue proposition for torus knots (i.e. Brieskorn singularities in complex dimension $2$) is one of the main lemmas in our proof of Theorem~\ref{t:CPcap1}, we hope that the statement might be one of the ingredients in the proof of the higher-dimensional codimension--$2$ generalization of Theorem~\ref{t:CPcap1}.
+Since the analogue proposition for torus knots (which are hypersurface singularities in $\C^2$, and in particular they are complete intersection singularities) is one of the main lemmas in our proof of Theorem~\ref{t:CPcap1}, we hope that the statement might be one of the ingredients in the proof of the higher-dimensional and codimension generalization of Theorem~\ref{t:CPcap1}.

 In fact, we make an effort in setting up all definitions and technical statements in the general case, rather than restricting to the case of knots in $3$--manifolds.
 What is missing in the proof of the generalization of Theorem~\ref{t:CPcap1} to arbitrary dimension is a cofinality statement; below we will prove that the set of torus links is \emph{cofinal} in the set of transverse links, with respect to the partial ordering given by relative symplectic cobordisms.
 Untangling the definition, this means that for every transverse link $L$ in $\Sst$ there exist a torus link $T$ in $\Sst$ and a symplectic cobordism from $L$ to $T$.